rizinorg/rz-pm/docs/platforms.md

 # Platforms

-`r2pm` supports the currently supported version of the following operating systems, all running the `amd64` architecture:
+`rz-pm` supports the currently supported version of the following operating systems, all running the `amd64` architecture:
 - FreeBSD
 - Linux
 - macOS